Immortal (band): Damned in Black and Sons of Northern Darkness (2000–2003)

 The next album, Damned in Black was more similar to their old style.
 It was well received, but is frequently overlooked as it came between two of their classic albums, At the Heart of Winter and Sons of Northern Darkness.
 In 2000, the EP Immortal was repackaged as part of the True Kings of Norway compilation by Spinefarm Records.
 Also in 2000, Immortal signed a record contract with German label Nuclear Blast; this change to a more prominent record company didn't affect their style, a fact proven by their record Sons of Northern Darkness.
 Two months after this, Iscariah announced his intention to leave the band and was replaced by Saroth for the next few months.

 Split (2003–2007)

 Immortal decided to split during the summer of 2003 for various personal reasons of the band members.
-However, in mid-October 2005, Abbath, Demonaz, and original Immortal drummer Armagedda reunited, and along with Gorgoroth bassist King ov Hell and Enslaved guitarist Ice Dale (Arve Isdal), they began work on a new project, dubbed I. This new band entered the studio at the end of April 2006 to record their debut album, Between Two Worlds, released in November 2006.
-Demonaz also features as lyricist for the band.
+Following the split, Abbath began working on new material during that same year.
+He enlisted Enslaved guitarist Ice Dale (Arve Isdal), Gorgoroth bassist King ov Hell and original Immortal drummer Armagedda for a new band named I, while Demonaz featured as the band's lyricist.
+The band released their debut album, Between Two Worlds, released in November 2006.

 In early June 2006, German magazine Rock Hard reported that Abbath, Demonaz and Horgh had decided to resurrect Immortal and start touring again in 2007.
 Abbath is quoted as saying: